 I am a product of the Currituck County School System and knew I wanted to be a teacher from a very young age.
 I attended Central Elementary School, J.P.
 Knapp Junior High School and Currituck County High School where I graduated as valedictorian in 1991.
 I then went on to attend UNC-Chapel Hill where I graduated with a Bachelor of Arts Degree in Early Childhood Education and obtained a K-6 teaching licensure.
 I also am a certified AIG teacher and obtained that certificate in 1998.

 I am married to my husband, Mel, and we have 3 wonderful and uniquely different children.
-My oldest daughter, Mary Kate, is a senior at North Carolina State University class of 2020 and she will be attending graduate school there this year.
-My daughter, Claudia, is starting her first year at Wake Technical Community College and my son, Luke, will be an 8th grader at Currituck County Middle School.
+My oldest daughter, Mary Kate, is a proud graduate of the North Carolina State University class of 2020 and she will be attending graduate school there this year.
+My daughter, Claudia, is starting her second year at Wake Technical Community College and my son, Luke, will be an 9th grader at Currituck County High School.
 I am confident that being a parent has only made me a better teacher as I see the differences in all 3 of my children and in the way they learn.
-They are each special and I have had to adapt my parenting skills over the past 20 years because what worked for one did not always work for the other.
+They are each special and I have had to adapt my parenting skills over the past 22 years because what worked for one did not always work for the other.
 Seeing this first hand as a parent, has helped me become a more effective teacher as I know each child is special and each one learns in a different way and has different needs.

 I am looking forward to a fabulous year in Kindergarten with your child.
 I believe all children are learners and possess natural talents and abilities.
 It is our job as parents and educators to try and figure out what their talents are and how to best reach them in their uniquely different ways of learning and doing.
 I believe each child is special and has a purpose on this earth.
 I will love each child and challenge him/her to do their best.
-I will do my best to instill a love of learning in each as they enter this most important year.
+I will do my best to instill a love of learning in each child as they enter this most important year.
 I continue to hold fast to the traditions and fun of what Kindergarten has always been but at the same time do my best in keeping up with the rigorous standards that are now expected for children to master prior to the first grade year.
 I know this year looks very different than a traditional school year, but I will do everything in my power to make it a positive experience with as many "normal" kindergarten routines as possible.